 Frame anonymization and AID

-Upon advertisement of EPP groups (as defined in 10.71.2.2 (EPP group operations)), the CPE AP MLD shall include an AID Storage Size field in the EPP element it transmits.
+Upon advertisement of EPP groups (as defined in 10.71.2.2 (EPP group operations)), the CPE AP MLD shall include an AID Storage Size field in the EPP Epoch Settings field(#2265) it transmits.

-A CPE non-AP MLD shall include an AID Storage Size field in the EPP element of each (Re)Association Request frame and EPP Epoch Request frame it transmits.
+A CPE non-AP MLD shall include an AID Storage Size field in the EPP Epoch Settings field(#2266) of each (Re)Association Request frame and EPP Epoch Request frame it transmits.

 If the AID Storage Size field indicated by the CPE non-AP MLD is lower than that indicated by the CPE AP MLD, then the CPE AP shall transmit an EPP Response frame with FAILURE_AID_STORAGE_TOO_SMALL in the Status field to indicate that the non-AP MLD is not allowed to join in the EPP group.